As you learn more about WordPress, you may occasionally come across references to the term blogroll.

 Plugin Description

-The Link Library plugin lets you publish a list of your link categories and a complete list of links plus descriptions and notes …
+This plugin lets you publish a list of all your link categories and a complete list of links together with notes and descriptions …

 (List of links created with Link library.
-Screenshot taken from Link Library plugin documentation.)
+Image: Link Library plugin site.)

-To learn more this useful plugin, visit the plugin site:
+To learn more about using this plugin, visit the plugin website:

 Congratulations!
-Now you know how to how to add a blogroll and manage links to other websites in your WordPress sidebar menu.
+Now you know how to how to add a blogroll and manage links to other websites and pages in your WordPress sidebar menu.

-We have written a comprehensive article on how to easily add HTML links to your WordPress content.
+We have written a comprehensive article on how to easily insert links into WordPress.
 Go here to learn more about this: